If you are wanting to spice up those U-KNOW review games, this game of U-KNOW ‘War’ may be exactly the thing to keep your students engaged!

 The students who collect the most cards at the end are that day’s winners.

 We have tens of U-KNOW decks covering all sorts of upper elementary skills, so if you are a lover of the U-KNOW decks and want to find even more ways to use and re-use them in the classroom, then these War games are sure to be great options as you continue to practice and review skills with students.
-These games also ask students to use some problem-solving skills and strategy (especially in variation #2).
+These games also ask students to use some problem-solving skills and strategies (especially in variation #2).

 What other variations of War can you come up with?
 We’d love to hear your ideas!